Generation X (comics): Chamber

-A mini-series titled Generation M debuted in November 2005, focusing on the after-effects from House of M, in which Scarlet Witch uses her hex/mutant powers to wish for "no more mutants".
-The first issue revealed a powerless Chamber on life support due to no longer being able to sustain his body.
+A mini-series titled Generation M debuted in November 2005, focusing on the after-effects from House of M, in which Scarlet Witch uses her hex/mutant powers to remove the powers of most mutants on Earth.
+The first issue reveals that Chamber lost his powers and was placed on life support due to no longer being able to sustain his body.